how to clean cat litter box chonkypaws

 Deep box scrub Every 2–4 weeks

 Multiple cats?
-Clean more often or provide one box per cat + one extra.
+Clean more often or provide one box per cat + one extra to reduce stress and territorial behavior, as explained in our how to socialize a kitten guide.

 Step-by-Step: How to Clean a Litter Box